bitwebs/unichain/README.md

   ack: false, // set to true to get explicit acknowledgement when a peer has written a block
   download: true, // download data from peers?
   upload: true, // upload data to peers?
-  encrypted: true, // encrypt the data sent using the hypercore key pair
+  encrypted: true, // encrypt the data sent using the unichain key pair
   noise: true, // set to false to disable the NOISE handshake completely, and also disable the capability verification. works only together with encrypted = false.
   keyPair: { publicKey, secretKey }, // use this keypair for Noise authentication onauthenticate (remotePublicKey, done) // hook that can be used to authenticate the remote peer.